CODARcode/z-checker-installer/README.md

 1. Configure the error bound setting and comparison cases in errBounds.cfg.

-2. Create a new test-case, by executing "createNewZCCase.sh [test-case-name]".
+2. Create a new test-case, by executing "createZCCase.sh [test-case-name]".
 You need to replace [test-case-name] by a meaningful name.
    For example:
-   [user@localhost z-checker-installer] ./createNewZCCase.sh CESM-ATM-tylor-data
+   [user@localhost z-checker-installer] ./createZCCase.sh CESM-ATM-tylor-data

 3. Perform the checking by running the command "runZCCase.sh": runZCCase.sh [data_type] [error-bound-mode] [test-case-name] [data dir] [extension] [dimensions....].
    Example: